-The Child Tax Credit has been extended for five years – here’s how to claim it
+In 2013, the Child Tax Credit was extended for five years – here’s how to claim the 2014 Child Tax Credit during Tax Season 2015…

 The $1,000 Child Tax Credit, which was created by the Bush tax cuts, was set to expire at the end of 2012.
 However, the fiscal cliff deal signed on January 3, 2013 extended the current Child Tax Credit for the next five years.